Jupiter Facts

 • Ganymede is Jupiter's largest moon

-Jupiter's moon Ganymede is the largest and most massive moon in the Solar System.[1]
+Jupiter's moon Ganymede is the largest and most massive moon in the Solar System.
+It is even larger than the planet Mercury.[1]

 • The whirling, beautiful clouds on Jupiter are only about 31 miles (50 km) thick